j4kim/SVGtarien/README.md

 ### Lines

-By default, the `line` method draws a polyline passing through all postitions in history.
-However, you can pass a parameter to the `line` method that defines the number of points used to draw the line.
-You can also use the `clean` method to reset the position history.
+By default, the `line` function draws a polyline passing through all postitions in history.
+However, you can pass a parameter to the `line` function that defines the number of points used to draw the line.
+You can also use the `clean` function to reset the position history.

 Input :
 ```py